 All aspects comply with Lundin Mining policies and standards and accepted international practice;

 All aspects comply with the commitments to stakeholders; and

 Leadership, personal commitment, and accountability from all employees, consultants, and contractors is embedded throughout all aspects of tailings management.

 A requirement of the Tailings Management Technical Standard is for all sites to conduct regular geotechnical, hydrogeological and environmental monitoring to meet regulatory requirements and prevent the uncontrolled release of tailings and/or water to the environment.

 All active tailings facilities have a closure plan which includes long-term monitoring requirements.
 The monitoring plan for the closed Ojos del Salado tailings facilities was reviewed in 2021 and additional dam safety instrumentation was installed.
 Plans to expand monitoring activites will be completed in 2022.

-Sites are required to identify a Responsible Person (RP) to ensure ownership and proper management of the tailings facility.
-The RP guarantees procedures for each facility, including an Operating, Maintenance, and Surveillance (OMS) Manual and Emergency Preparedness and Response Plan, are regularly documented and made available to operations personnel.
+All operations are required to identify a responsible person to ensure ownership and proper management of the tailings facility.
+The responsible person ensures procedures for each facility, including an Operating, Maintenance, and Surveillance (OMS) Manual and Emergency Preparedness and Response Plan, are regularly documented, and made available to operations personnel.
 The responsible person is an appropriately qualified, experienced and site-dedicated individual employed directly by the operation.

 Tailings dams are regularly inspected by trained operators and technical staff, sometimes as frequently as several times daily, with formal documented staff inspections at least quarterly.